ephemery-testnet/ephemery-resources/README.md

 The objective of this effort is to create the first automatically reset ephemeral Ethereum testnet which would serve as a cross-client testing network without issues stemming from a long-term running history.

 > [!WARNING]
-> Ephemery will activate Pectra hardfork on epoch 10 starting iteration 3943814, February 13 7PM UTC.
-Make sure to upgrade your clients and validators to latest Pectra release candidates!
+> __Ephemery will activate Pectra hardfork on epoch 10 starting iteration 3943814, February 13 7PM UTC.__ Make sure to upgrade your clients and validators to latest Pectra release candidates!
+[Read more about the Pectra activation](#pectra).

 ## Proposal